None

 25/01/2022

-The Great Limpopo Transfrontier Park (GLTP) including the Limpopo National Park (Mozambique), Gonarezhou National Park (Zimbabwe) and Kruger National Park (KNP) represents a strategically important, vulture-rich landscape.
+The Great Limpopo Transfrontier Park (GLTP) including the Limpopo National Park (Mozambique), Gonarezhou National Park (Zimbabwe) and Kruger National Park (KNP) represent a strategically important, vulture-rich landscape.
 The 35 square kilometer wilderness represents one of the most significant protected areas on the African continent.

-The MBZ Fund grant made the project possible and massively successful as we managed to deploy 66 GPS-tracked vultures and obtained 97% coverage of the targeted area.
+The MBZ Fund grant made the project possible and massively successful as they managed to deploy 66 GPS-tracked vultures and obtained 97% coverage of the targeted area.
 They developed an effective, automated system to push culture feeding and immobility alerts, enabling them to ground truth over 350 feeding event alerts of which 89% were positive carcass hits.
-These alerts are sent to wildlife monitoring platforms like EarthRanger.
-The “eye in the sky” has become an essential conservation tool to reduce the devastating impact of wildlife poisoning.
-The programme was well received, and the team have fully functional systems being used across eight African continents with over 180 birds tracked.
+These alerts are also shared with wildlife monitoring platforms like EarthRanger.

 Project lead by